cosmos/cosmos-sdk/.github/PULL_REQUEST_TEMPLATE.md

 v    If a checkbox is n/a - please still include it but + a little note why ☺ > > > > > > > > > > > > > > > > > > > > > > > > > > > > > > > > >  -->

-- [ ] Linked to github-issue with discussion and and accepted design
+- [ ] Linked to github-issue with discussion and accepted design
 - [ ] Updated all relevant documentation (`docs/`)
 - [ ] Updated all relevant code comments
 - [ ] Wrote tests